Academic Policies and Procedures

 - a grade of C+ or better is not achieved on the second attempt of pre-requisite and required courses.

 - a grade of passing (P) is not achieved on the second attempt of a clinical or laboratory course.

 - the student commits a third violation of academic integrity.

 A student’s dismissal from the nursing program is based on the following:

 - Cumulative GPA falls below 2.3 for two consecutive semesters (including summer school courses attempted).

-- Receives a grade below C+ for a required course for the third time; or in combination with next statement below.
+- Receives a grade below C+ for a pre-requisite and required course for the third time; or in combination with next statement below.

-- Receives a grade below C- for an elective course for the third time; or in combination with previous statement above.
+- Receives a grade below C- for a general Liberal Arts elective course for the third time; or in combination with previous statement above.